Recording External and Internal Audio

 - 1. The folder set at Step 5 (above) OR

 - 2. The FL Studio recorded data folder ...[User]\Documents\FL Studio\Audio\Recorded.
 This folder is shown in the Browser OR

 - 3. If you have set a custom record location from the F10 > Project > General Data folder setting, your audio files will be there.

 Mixer track routing - All recorded Audio Clips are routed to the same Mixer track the recorded input track was routed to (usually the Master).
 So, if you record on Mixer track 10, and Mixer track 10 is routed to Mixer track 3, then the Audio Clip will also be routed to Mixer track 3.

 Loop recording is the process of repeatedly laying down audio-takes while FL Studio loops a project.
 This technique is often preferred by instrumentalists or vocalists who want to repeat a phrase/section of a song

 until they get the perfect take, there are two loop recording methods available:

 - Playlist & Sound-on-sound method - You can record audio directly into the Playlist as Audio Clips.
 You can Loop record all or at any part of the Playlist by making a selection and monitor previously recorded loops for 'sound-on-sound' recording.

-- Select Loop record mode - The switch is on the Transport panel.
+- Select Loop record mode - The switch is on the Toolbar Shortcuts.

-- Select 'Blend Recording' from the Transport panel.
+- Select 'Blend Recording' from the Toolbar Shortcuts.